 Office of Student Activities

-The Office of Student Activities (OSA) is a resource for the coordination of student curricular and extra-curricular programs and activities.
-This includes outdoor environmental/education camps, exchange programs, and language immersion programs in the Middle School and Tutorial House.
+The Office of Student Activities (OSA) is a resource for coordinating student curricular and extra-curricular programs and activities.
+This includes outdoor environmental education camps, exchange programs, and language immersion programs in the Middle School and Tutorial House.

-OSA is responsible for the oversight of student led clubs, committees, and activities.
-A list of current UNIS clubs can be found here.
-OSA also assists students with planning and organizing conferences hosted at UNIS as well as those they attend locally, nationally and internationally.
+OSA is responsible for the oversight of student led clubs, committees, conferences and activities.
+A full list can be seen here.

 Contact the OSA